zer2/fantasy-basketball-optimizer/about/turnovers.md

 The turnovers category is unique because unlike all of the other counting statistics, for turnovers, fewer is better.
 This uniqueness makes turnovers a weird category to strategize around and leads many fantasy basketball analysts to recommend down-weighting the turnovers category to a low weight like $25\%$ or even $0\%$ relative to what Z-scores would otherwise tell them.

-My own analysis has led me to believe that while there is a legitimate argument for this approach, it is not a convincing one.
+My own analysis has led me to believe that while there is a legitimate argument for this approach, it is not so strong as to warrant treating turnovers in a radically different way from other categories.
 As such, the website's default is to weigh turnovers as normal.

 Unfortunately, I had to ignore some relevant aspects of the math in the paper for technical reasons (it makes the math impossible, in a sense).
 So my argument here is not enormously rigorous, and not built into the logic of H-scoring.
 Still, I realize that understanding how to treat turnovers is an important part of drafting strategy, and my default may be controversial.
 So I will lay out a heuristic justification here, going through the main arguments that are made in favor of auto-punting turnovers and why they don't convince me